-- Firmware keys can be random keys generated by GProgrammer.
+- Firmware Key can be random keys generated by GProgrammer.
 Users can also add key files on demand. - Selecting Open for Security Mode will enable the security mode, which cannot be disabled after being enabled. - Selecting Close for SWD will disable SWD.
-In this case, developers can upgrade the firmware through DFU.
+In this case, you can upgrade the firmware through DFU. - Select between RSA and ECDSA signature algorithms: For GR551x/GR5526 SoCs, RSA is used by default (with no configuration options on the page).
+For GR5525 SoCs, you can select RSA or ECDSA.
+For GR533x SoCs, you can use ECDSA only.